 - Best For: Overall value and performance for most homes.

-- Why We Like It: This model brings WiFi 6 speeds to your entire home without breaking the bank.
-It’s a dual-band extender with impressive speeds of up to 3 Gbps.
-The setup is incredibly easy using TP-Link’s Tether app, and its intelligent signal light helps you find the perfect installation spot instantly.
-It also includes a Gigabit Ethernet port, allowing you to connect a wired device like a smart TV or game console for a rock-solid connection.
+- Why We Like It: This dual-band WiFi 6 extender delivers speeds up to 3 Gbps.
+Setup is easy with the TP-Link Tether app, and its intelligent signal light helps find the perfect spot.
+It also includes a Gigabit Ethernet port for wired devices like smart TVs or game consoles.

 2. Netgear Nighthawk X6S (EX8000)